Winetq/research-project/README.md

 mvn clean package
 ```

-After that you can run an example application for example from `sample-web-application` module with this agent using
+After that you can run an example application for example from `sample-web-application-postgresql` module with this agent using
 the `-javaagent` flag:
 ```
-java -javaagent:path\to\instrumentation-1.0-SNAPSHOT-jar-with-dependencies.jar -jar sample-web-application.jar
+java -javaagent:path\to\instrumentation-1.0-SNAPSHOT-jar-with-dependencies.jar -jar sample-web-application-postgresql.jar
 ```

 Or with:
 ```
-java -javaagent:path\to\instrumentation-1.0-SNAPSHOT-jar-with-dependencies.jar=console -jar sample-web-application.jar
+java -javaagent:path\to\instrumentation-1.0-SNAPSHOT-jar-with-dependencies.jar=console -jar sample-web-application-postgresql.jar
 ```

 This way all data will be exported to console.
 However, there is a possibility to send data to a dedicated server from